Friday, March 12, 2010

 13 Bosnia and Herzegovina

-B: I don’t know who Tim Clancy is but he wrote a decent set of English lyrics to this.
-Still wish they’d used them for the chorus, if for no other reason than “I’m gonna try to wake you up but you’re acting like you already are” seems to fit better than “Pokušaću da te probudim a ti se pravi budna”, particularly with the Bosnian version almost coming across as pro-creation theory.
-Still a work of genius, either way.
+B: I don’t know who Tim Clancy is, but he wrote a decent set of English lyrics to this.
+I still wish they’d used them for the chorus, if for no other reason than “I’m gonna try to wake you up but you’re acting like you already are” seems to fit better than “Pokušaću da te probudim a ti se pravi budna”, particularly with the Bosnian version almost coming across as pro-creationism.
+Either way, it

 V: Seriously, it’s like the director’s working blind.
-(Did they ditch him for the final or was he just a quick learner?)
+(Did they ditch him for Saturday night or was he just a quick learner?)
 The performance is suitably bonkers.
-I’m glad they made more of the lighting on Saturday night.
+I’m glad they made more of its lighting in the final.

 14 Armenia